-When looking to replace your continuous inkjet small character printer with thermal inkjet, the obvious question must be asked, “are all thermal inkjet coders the same?”
+When looking to replace your continuous inkjet small character printer with thermal inkjet, the obvious question must be asked, “Are all thermal inkjet date coders the same?”
 Short answer is no. So what should one look for when evaluating a thermal inkjet coding system?

 Let’s start with the two most critical performance attributes that must be considered with thermal inkjet; throw distance and ink dry time.

 Thermal inkjet (TIJ) is an open nozzle printing system meaning, the nozzle orifices are open to atmosphere and there is no valve seal at the orifice to allow ink pressurization.
 Ink pressurization is what helps propel the ink drops with a longer throw distance from print head to target substrate.
 For this reason, thermal inkjet print heads propel the ink drops approximately half the distance or less of continuous inkjet (CIJ) small character printers.
 This is critical to understand because irregular or radial shape products require extended throw distance for optimum print quality.

 With twice the throw distance of other thermal inkjet coders, superior print quality and fast-drying cartridge inks, the Redimark TC12 is the ideal thermal inkjet date coder…

 Thermal inkjet date coders are well suited for inkjet coding flat substrate surfaces.
 Some examples of these substrates are product labels before they are applied, continuous plastic film/foil roll stock, closure lids and folding cartons.
 But even these substrates, without properly adjusted material handling, can test the TIJ throw distance performance.